GericoVi/virtual_swirlgenerator/README.md

 ### Calling from user scripts
 The generic workflow and method for generating boundary conditions using swirlgenerator functions is illustrated within **Main.py**.
 This serves as a showcase for the capabilities of the tool.

-**However an outline of possible workflows is shown here (if the user prefers not to use a config file or for easier integration with existing python scripts):**
+**An example workflow is shown here:**
+The toolkit can be called similar to a library to give users more control.
+Allows for easier integration within existing Python workflows or for parametric control (especially relevant for the contour translation method)

 A list of node coordinates needs to be provided.
 Swirlgenerator provides capability for extracting the nodes making up the inlet plane of a mesh from the **pre.py** module.
 ```